The Grounds and Orchards

-Although Shirley Place may no longer comprise its original 33 acres of land, its current grounds, gardens and orchards provide a serene retreat from the commercial bustle of Dudley Street and Mass Avenue.
+Although Shirley Place may no longer comprise its original 33 acres of land, its current grounds, gardens, and orchards provide a serene retreat from the commercial bustle of Dudley Street and Massachusetts Avenue.

 During the forty years Madam Eustis lived at Shirley Place after her husband’s death in 1825, Roxbury evolved into one of the great garden communities of Boston.
 Many of Mrs. Eustis’ neighbors continued to be prominently involved, as gentlemen farmers, in horticultural and agricultural pursuits, as had earlier Shirley Place owners Eliakim Hutchinson and James Magee.